briancpark/briancpark/README.md

 # @briancpark
 Hey there!
-My name is Brian, I studied Computer Science at the University of California, Berkeley.
-Currently, I am a Software Engineering Intern at Apple in Core OS, Vector and Numerics Group.
-This upcoming fall, I'll be a Computer Science Master's Student at College of Engineering, North Carolina State University.
+My name is Brian, I am a Computer Science Master's Student at College of Engineering, North Carolina State University.
+I studied Computer Science at the University of California, Berkeley.
+Previously, I interned as a Software Engineer at Apple in Core OS, Vector and Numerics Group.

 During my time at UC Berkeley, I have been part of [RISELab](https://rise.cs.berkeley.edu/)/[Sky Computing](https://sky.cs.berkeley.edu/), where I worked on [NumS](https://github.com/nums-project/nums).